atikking/folder/README.md

 # folder
-a user friendly tool for copy, move rename and create folder
+a user friendly tool to copy, move, rename or create folder or file